Unnecessary testing in Clinical Laboratory

 Making the shift

-Changes in reimbursement policy are increasingly compelling health systems to pay attention to the need for improvements in laboratory test utilization.
-In turn, managing test utilization requires the development and implementation of best practice protocols that incorporate both analytics and medical expertise.
-While multiple strategies are needed to improve laboratory test utilization, a laboratory analytics system is key to accomplishing this goal.
+Changes in reimbursement policy are increasingly compelling health systems to pay attention to the test utilization.
+In turn, managing test utilization requires the development and implementation of best practice protocols.
+A laboratory analytics system is key to accomplishing this goal.
 In some respects, these challenges faced by laboratory managers are the same for all laboratories, regardless of size.
-Laboratory and test utilization data may be available, but an analytics system is needed to evaluate the data and identify the best opportunities for improving test utilization while complying with complex and ever-changing guidelines.
+An analytics system evaluate the Lab’s data and identify the best opportunities for improving test utilization.

-To make the best use of the information currently available to a laboratory, a data analytics system often points to the need for a deeper culture shift within the lab.
-Once this shift is made, laboratories can identify their biggest opportunities to improve test utilization, enabling hospitals and health systems of all sizes to focus resources on the best opportunities to improve their bottom line.
+In conclusion, to make the best use of the information currently available to a laboratory, a data analytics system often points to the need for a deeper culture shift within the lab.
+Once this shift is made, laboratories can identify their biggest opportunities to improve test utilization.
+Laboratory Information System ‘MediLab LIS’ enables hospitals and diagnostic centers of all sizes to focus resources on the best opportunities to improve their bottom line.